 Education

-Coventry University [BA, MA, PhD (ongoing)]
+Coventry University [BA, MA, PhD]

 EF Cambridge [University Foundation Diploma]